As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

 I don’t live in a farmhouse fixer-upper.
 Our home is lived-in for daily life, and it took me many years to realize that the people who come here completely overlook the worn furniture, mismatched pieces, and feel the heart of the home we have created.

-Today I came home from the grocery store to restock the empty shelves my teenagers polished off.
-When I got back, Grant was cleaning a fish he had just caught from the backyard in my kitchen sink.
-He stated he would be cooking it for dinner on his alcohol stove on the porch ( the stove that caught his hair on fire a few months ago).
-Grant began gathering oil, a pan, seasoning, and crackers to make a crust and headed outside.
+Today I returned from the grocery store to restock the empty shelves my teenagers polished off.
+When I returned, Grant was cleaning a fish he had just caught in my kitchen sink from the backyard.
+He stated he would cook it for dinner on his alcohol stove on the porch ( the stove that caught his hair on fire a few months ago).
+Grant gathered oil, a pan, seasoning, and crackers to make a crust and headed outside.
 He left a trail of the stuff he left behind of course.

-At this point in parenting these boys, there comes a point when you don’t ask any more questions and roll with it.
+At this point in parenting these boys, there comes the point when you don’t ask any more questions and roll with it.
 Although entertaining, I knew the story of how he accidentally stuck his head in a rotten log would take about twenty minutes and make me question my parenting skills of allowing him to scout in the woods.
 So, I grabbed a flashlight, put on my glasses, and looked around in his ear.
-After consulting with my nurse sister-in-law and cleaning out his ear, I declared it to be tick free.
+After consulting with my nurse sister-in-law and cleaning out his ear, I declared it tick-free.

 I do keep a folding chair, folding fishing rod, bug spray, and a towel, among other things in my trunk.
 You never know when you’ll pass a u-pick strawberry farm or a beautiful pond right next to the art museum you visit.

 Most of the time, we never miss an opportunity to pull off the road and fish.
 I sit back in the chair and watch.
 I am soaking up these days.
 How about you?